Simula Metropolitan Center for Digital Engineering

 Simula Metropolitan Center for Digital Engineering AS (SimulaMet) is a non-profit research organization jointly owned by Simula Research Laboratory and Oslo Metropolitan University.
 It serves as the hub for Simula’s research activities in networks and communications, machine learning and artificial intelligence, and IT management.
 SimulaMet's mission is to conduct research in digital engineering at the highest international level, to educate and supervise Ph.D. and master's students at OsloMet, and to contribute to innovation in society through collaboration, startup companies, and licensing of research results.

 Background

 The center was established in 2018 to address the national and European need to bolster research and educational capacity in the ICT and digitalization sector.

 Organization

-The center is located in OsloMet’s premises in the Bislett neighborhood in Oslo.
-Klas Pettersen is the director of SimulaMet, and Simula Research Laboratory owns 51 percent in the company, while OsloMet - Storbyuniversitetet owns 49 percent.
+The center is located at Holbergs Terrasse nearby OsloMet’s premises in the Bislett neighborhood of Oslo.
+Klas Pettersen is the director of SimulaMet, and Simula Research Laboratory owns 51 percent in the company, while Oslo Metropolitan University owns 49 percent.

+SimulaMet consists of five departments in three research units: